Original masters of taekwondo: Kim Jong-chan

-2015 JC KIM`S two sons Rich Kim and Ed Kim are following in his footsteps, are currently and have been for over 30 years, teaching Tae Kwon-Do in Surrey, BC.
+2015 JC KIM`S two sons Rich Kim and Edward Kim are following in his footsteps, are currently and have been for over 30 years, teaching Tae Kwon-Do in Surrey, BC at Jong Kim Martial Arts - Surrey - Taekwondo.
 In 1979, ranked 7th dan, he taught and demonstrated in Argentina along with C. K. Choi, J. T. Park, and K. H. Rhee.
-A letter by Kim published in the July 1985 issue of Black Belt magazine lists his title at the time as President of the 'World Tukido Council.'
+A letter by Kim published in the July 1985 issue of Black Belt magazine lists his title at the time as president of the 'World Tukido Council.'
 He is based in Vancouver, Canada.

 Kim Kwang-il

 K. I. Kim contributed to the introduction of taekwondo into West Germany.
 He was head instructor of the ITF in West Germany, but was relieved of this duty in October 1971.
 In 1975, Kim was ranked 6th dan.
 He promoted Rolf Becking, head of the ITF Germany Technical Committee, to the rank of 2nd dan in 1976 in Stuttgart, West Germany.
 Between 1974 and 1977 Kim had a restaurant in Stuttgart and had completed training as a Brewmeister prior to 1974.